Dr-Eberle-Zentrum/Data-projects-with-R-and-GitHub/Projects/mauriceschmetzer/project-description.md

 -   Visa\_Type = Blue
 -   Issued = Pink

-All this information was extracted to excel files.
-The data for each fiscal year is in a separate excel file.

 <figure>
 <img src="Original_Data_Format.png" alt="Goal Tidy Data Format" />
 <figcaption aria-hidden="true">Goal Tidy Data Format</figcaption>